WHY IS SKYDIVING SO EXPENSIVE?

 You’ve probably guessed that buying an airplane is expensive, that’s a no-brainer.
 A large jump plane can cost more than a million dollars.

-In addition to the purchase price, all expensive assets need to be insured.
-Monthly premiums are at an all-time high and they just keep going up every year.
+In addition to the purchase price, expensive aircraft and equipment need to be insured.
+Monthly premiums are at an all-time high and climbing.
 Why?
-First, the value of aircraft has been going up in recent years, making them more expensive to insure.
+The value of aircraft has been going up in recent years, making them more expensive to insure.
 Incidents in the private sector are common and large-scale natural disasters take out entire fleets of aircraft.
-The cost of repairs are skyrocketing and it is often more likely that an aircraft will be totaled after an incident rather than repaired.
-All of these things contribute to high insurance premiums.
+The Boeing 747 Max and other commercial airline crashes also had a huge impact on insurance premiums.

 Repairs and maintenance to aircraft are also costly.
 All aircraft are on a maintenance schedule.
 Every 100 hours flown requires an inspection.
 Inspections, even if no repairs need to be done as a result, can cost more than $15,000.
 Something as small as a new tire can cost more than $900.
 Every part must be approved by the FAA and all work must be done by certified Aircraft Mechanics, all of which carries a higher price tag.